-Iraqi troops expand foothold in Mosul as IS pledges more suicide attacks
+Iraqi troops expand foothold in Mosul as Islamic State pledges more suicide attacks

 The offensive to take Mosul, the largest city under Islamic State control in either Iraq or Syria, is turning into the biggest battle in Iraq’s turbulent history since the U.S.-led invasion that toppled Saddam Hussein in 2003.

-The CTS became the only unit to have breached the city limits on its eastern side two weeks ago.
+The CTS became the only unit to have breached the city limits from the eastern side two weeks ago.
 Other army units have yet to breach the northern and the southern sides.

-Iranian-backed militias earlier this week announced the capture of an air base west of Mosul, part of their campaign to choke off the route between the Syrian and Iraqi parts of the caliphate Islamic State declared in 2014.
+Iranian-backed militias earlier this week announced the capture of the Tal Afar air base, west of Mosul, part of their campaign to choke off the route between the Syrian and Iraqi parts of the caliphate Islamic State declared in 2014.

+The base is located just south of Tal Afar, a mostly ethnic Turkmen town that Turkey would not want to fall under the control of the mostly pro-Iranian militia coalition known as Popular Mobilisation, or Hashid Shaabi.

+The Hashid plans to besiege the town for now, a spokesman of Kata‘ib Hezbollah, one of the main paramilitary groups making up the coalition, told Reuters on Friday.

 Iraqi military estimates put the number of Islamic State fighters in Mosul at 5,000 to 6,000.
 Facing them is a 100,000-strong coalition of Iraqi government forces, Kurdish fighters and Shi‘ite paramilitary units.